Meadowbank, New Zealand

-Meadowbank is a suburb of Auckland city, situated in the North Island of New Zealand.
-Meadowbank is governed under the local governance of the Auckland Council.
-It has one shopping centre: Meadowbank Shopping Centre, on the corner of Gerard Way and St John's Road.
+Meadowbank is a central suburb of Auckland city, situated in the North Island of New Zealand.
+Meadowbank is governed under the local governance of the Ōrākei Local Board and Auckland Council.
+The Meadowbank train station is the second stop on the Eastern Train line.
+The Ōrākei Basin is held between the two suburbs of Meadowbank and Remuera.
+The Meadowbank Mall and nearby corner shops are located on the corner of Gerard Way and St John's Road.
 Purewa Cemetery, one of central Auckland's largest cemeteries, is situated in Meadowbank and can be accessed from St John's Road.

 History

-In 1930, an extension of the Remuera electric tramway was opened, servicing Meadowbank.
+Starting in 1939 a large state housing development was undertaken in Meadowbank.